BlossomLabs/tao-voting-aragon-app/README.md

 * **quietEndingExtension**: Duration to extend a vote in case of non-quiet ending.
 Example:
 `12h`.
 * **executionDelay**: Duration to wait before a passed vote can be executed: Example: `12h`.
+* **representativeManager**: Address of the Tao Voting who is going to keep track of representatives.
+Example: `ZERO_ADDRESS` if you want this instance to keep track of its own representatives.